 The future of higher education isn’t always clear, but take our word for it Technology and social media will play an essential function in the way your higher education institution is viewed by others.
 Today in 2019, the savviest universities are using social media platforms to reach students at every stage of their academic journey: from applications, to enrolment, to graduation.
 Far beyond simply sharing campus photos or university events (though these practices feature plainly on many university pages), modern-day colleges and universities have learned from other industries about the power of branding and digital marketing, using social media to attract students and keep them engaged throughout the course of their education and beyond.

-If you want to improve your college or Universities capability for recruiting prospective students, please call Prohibition PR for a free no obligation quote on how we can help you improve your recruitment rate.
+If you want to imPRove your college or University’s capability for recruiting prospective students, through either startegic social media or clever PR for Higher Education, please call Prohibition PR for a free no obligation quote on how we can help you improve your recruitment rate.